 - The right to peaceable protest will be protected but students or others on campus are not guaranteed and will not be permitted the right to interfere with orderly administrative and educational processes.
 There shall be no use of violence, force, obscene or indecorous language or conduct in protest or demonstrations.

 - The right of approved speakers to present their views on campus without heckling or disturbance will be protected.

 - Approved business, professional, industrial, governmental or other recruiters or representatives will be permitted to carry out mutual objectives on campus without handicap or prevention.

-- Any Furman student found guilty of violating any of these policies will be subject, after proper hearing with due process observed, to suspension or expulsion, depending upon the flagrancy of violation.
+- Any Furman student found responsible for violating any of these policies may be subject, after proper hearing with due process through the Student Conduct System, to suspension or expulsion, depending upon the flagrancy of violation.

-- Anyone who is not a student or employee of Furman University will be denied entrance to the campus or required to depart from the campus if it can reasonably be expected that the person will violate or advocate violation of any of these policies.
+- Anyone who is not a student or employee of Furman University will be denied entrance to the campus or required to depart from the campus if it is reasonably expected that the person will violate or advocate violation of any of these policies.

 - If it becomes necessary to call upon civil authorities for assistance in maintaining order on campus, these civil authorities will be obeyed.

 Posting of Signs and Banners